John Douglas-Scott-Montagu, 2nd Baron Montagu of Beaulieu: Political career

 Montagu entered Parliament for New Forest in 1895, a seat he held until 1905, when he succeeded his father in the barony and entered the House of Lords.
 During the First World War Montagu was an acting member of the War Aircraft Committee from March to April 1916 and an adviser on Mechanical Transport Services to the Indian government (with the rank of Honorary Brigadier-General).
 He is chiefly remembered as a promoter of motoring and was the founder and editor of The Car Illustrated magazine and a member of the Road Board.

+His wife was the founder of the Ladies Automobile Club in 1903.
+Nearly half of the first fifty members who paid the two guineas annual membership fee were women with titles.
+Lady Millicent Sutherland was the first elected President in 1904 and Ada Annie Watney and Edith Vane-Tempest-Stewart, Marchioness of Londonderry were founders and members of the first committee of the Ladies Automobile Club.

 Family

 Lord Montagu of Beaulieu married firstly his cousin Lady Cecil Kerr, daughter of Schomberg Kerr, 9th Marquess of Lothian and Lady Victoria Montagu Douglas Scott in 1889.
 She died in September 1919, aged 53.
 He married secondly Alice Pearl, daughter of Major Edward Barrington Crake, in 1920.
 There were children from both marriages, including Elizabeth.
 Lord Montagu of Beaulieu died in March 1929, aged 62, and was succeeded in the barony by his only son, Edward.
 Lady Montagu of Beaulieu later remarried and died in April 1996, aged 101.